A focused international science team

 researching wave dynamics

-The team members are worldwide leading experts in the field and have published hundereds of scientific articles linked to wave activity in the lower solar atmosphere.
+The team members are world-leading experts in the field and have published hundreds of scientific articles related to wave activity in the lower solar atmosphere.

 Diverse expertise